Modernism at it's finest

 Pepa Blasco died

 Year of the death of the lady of the house.
 Joaquim Navàs and Pepa Blasco had no descendants, so they shared the legacy among her nephews and nieces.
-Her godson, Joaquim Blasco, inherits Casa Navàs.
+Her godson, Joaquim Blasco, inherited Casa Navàs.
 He moved to live in the house with his wife, Maria Font de Rubinat, and their children.

 1938